 “A downward cleansing stroke is to be used when cleaning the catheter and that a catheter should be secured using a leg band.”

 An observation was made of the resident two days later at 1:35 PM on 02/24/2016.
 At that time, it was noted that the resident “did not have a leg strap on for anchoring the catheter.

 Centralia Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has suffered injury or harm while the patient at Fireside House of Centralia, call the Rosenfeld Injury Lawyers law offices now.
+If your spouse, parent or grandparent has suffered injury or harm while the patient at Fireside House of Centralia, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our skilled Illinois attorneys have years of experience in representing victims of mistreatment, neglect, and abuse.
 Our legal team can handle the entire process of securing the financial compensation your family deserves.

 We urge you to contact our Washington County elder abuse law office at (888) 424-5757.
 Speak with one of our experienced lawyers for your free no-obligation initial case evaluation.
 No upfront fees are necessary because our law firm accepts every personal injury case, wrongful death lawsuit, and nursing home abuse/neglect claim for compensation through contingency fee agreements.